Important Arizona Divorce Information

 At Bishop, Del Vecchio & Beeks Law Office, P.C., we meet as a team regularly to discuss new laws and the application of the law to our clients’ cases in order to obtain the best results possible.

 Identifying and Locating Assets

 Sometimes the division of assets and debts in a divorce case is fairly straightforward.
 On other occasions, one of the parties has not been involved as much in the finances and may not know what the parties own in assets or what they have incurred in debts.
 In some cases, one of the parties may be hiding assets.
 Not only must all assets be identified, sometimes it is necessary to make sure that the assets are properly valued so that our clients receive their fair share.
 Property interests in an Arizona divorce case may include real estate, personal property, business interests, retirement plans, pensions, and other tangible and intangible assets.
-Our Phoenix property division lawyers take the necessary steps to make sure that all marital assets are identified and all arguments are made to have such assets properly and equitably divided.
+Our Phoenix property division lawyers take the necessary steps to make sure that all marital assets are identified and all reasonable arguments are made to have such assets properly and equitably divided.
 This often includes issuing subpoenas, taking depositions, and other methods of discovery to obtain necessary information and documents.
-If the value of the property is disputed, we obtain the necessary evidence so that the Court can apply proper values to ensure that you receive your fair share.
+If the value of the property is disputed, we obtain the necessary appraisals or other evidence so that the Court can apply proper values to ensure that you receive your fair share.

 What is Community Property?